Microservice Interface Based Deployment Orchestration: Introduction

 \subsubsection{System Modeling for Local and Global Adaptation}

 Thanks to the expressiveness of the object-oriented probabilistic and timed process algebra ABS it was possible to model the email processing pipeline of Figure \ref{fig:arch}, including explicit modeling of load balancers, as ABS components/classes.
 Each ABS component communicates asynchronously with other components (via {\it future} return types).
 Multiple ABS components are, themselves, located at a given deployment component, which is associated with a {\it speed} modeling its computational power: the number of computations per time unit it can perform.
 In our case study, an ABS time unit is set to model $.005$ milliseconds.
 As a matter of fact, we built two ABS process algebraic models: one realizing the local adaptation mechanism discussed above and the other one implementing global reconfiguration via scaling actions \textit{Scale 1, Scale 2 and Scale 3}.
-In both models, request queues of a fixed maximal size, and consequent message loss, are explicitly represented within load balancers, in order to prevent the system from over-loading.
-Indeed, implicit queues management (underlying asynchronous communication) leads the system to refuse no messages.
-Thus, in case finite queues are not explicitly represented, despite the system reaches the target configuration, implicit queues would hardly be emptied so to restore an acceptable latency.
-Another complex aspect of our modeling with the ABS process algebra concerns setting deployment component's speed: it must be calculated at run time on the basis of the number of cores of the node (which is represented by the ABS deployment component) that are actually used.
-This is particularly important in case of host nodes with some cores that are not used by any of their deployed microservices: due to the ABS time model, if speed was not adjusted at run-time reflecting the unused cores, the deployment component would turn out to handle a higher inbound frequency than that provided by the actually used cores, distorting the results.
+To make scaling operations effective, it is important to explicitly represent, within load balancers, request queues of a fixed maximal size.
+This explicit management not only provides a realistic model, but is also crucial for preventing the system from over-loading.
+Indeed, without these message queues, the system would refuse no messages and when the inbound workload grows up, it would overload the system with no possibility of restoring acceptable performances even if scaling actions occur.
+Moreover, queues allowed us to model message loss and to use it for comparing the behaviour of local and global scaling.
+Before our SmartDepl modification, the tool naively handled the {\it speed}: a total speed was statically assigned to a Deployment Component regardless of whether its cores were all used by actually deployed services or not.
+In timed ABS this caused microservices, deployed in a Deployment Component whose cores were not all used, to unrealistically proceed at a higher speed (as if they could exploit the computational power of the unused cores).
+Our solution is to statically set the Deployment Component {\it speed per core}, evaluate (in deployment orchestrations) the number of cores of a Deployment Component that are actually being used, and finally find the amount of speed ($speed\_per\_core \cdot unused\_cores$) to be subtracted to its total speed.
+Moreover, we have additionally modeled real aspects such as the time that has to elapse before a service is ready to work.
+We executed the two ABS process algebraic models (for local and global adaptation) by means of the Erlang backend provided as part of the ABS toolchain available at \cite{ABS_toolchain}.
+In order to build a complete simulation environment, we modeled (via an ABS data structure) a message inbound frequency, see Figure \ref{fig:freq}, and the inner structure of messages via probabilistic contents (exploiting the probabilistic features of ABS).
+As a matter of fact our two ABS models are, to the best of our knowledge, the biggest ones ever built with the ABS process algebra.
+Both ABS models are publicly available via GitHub at \cite{ABS_simulations}.